pantheon-systems/documentation/source/docs/articles/sites/php-errors-and-exceptions.md

 Variable declaration is not required by PHP, but is a recommended practice that can help to avoid security vulnerabilities or bugs if one forgets to provide a value to a variable that be used later on.
 PHP issues an `E_NOTICE`, a very low-level error, as a reminder.

-No one is going to twist your arm about addressing these notices, but Pantheon believes that surfacing them in the development environment will help developers address potential problems in the future before they can occur by following best practices.
+No one is going to force you to address these notices, but Pantheon believes that surfacing them in the Development environment will help developers address potential problems in the future before they can occur by following best practices.

 ## Fatal Error: require_once(): Failed Opening Required